ENSEMBLE COLUSCA

 Recording of COLUSCA's performance in August 2020 during the festival “Wunderhören” in Worms, Germany.

-Heinric van Veldeke: Tristan muose sunder sînen danc
+Heinric van Veldeke: Tristran muose sunder sînen danc

 Albertet de Sisteron: Belle m’eis la veis altana